Home > Option Strategy Finder > Articles on Option Trading

 Prior to the earnings, excitement abound and the underlying stock price may trade up or down ahead of the actual earnings due to increased speculation.
 Sometimes, price may move so much that you may be able to exit the position with a small profit without holding into earnings.

-Immediately after the earnings annoucement, stock price typically gap up or down 5% to 10%, depending on the report.
-Movements of 10% to 20% are seldom but not uncommon.
+Immediately after the earnings annoucement, stock price can often gap up or down 3% to 5%, depending on the report.
+Movements of 5% to 10% are seldom but not uncommon.
 Rare is the case when stock price remains unchanged.

 A third event, unlikely but not impossible, is the profit warning that may be issued a few weeks prior to the earnings report.
 Large downward movements are typical following such warnings and are usually big enough to allow for a profitable exit.